Search

 Common Phobias We Treat

-No fear is silly or shameful.
-If it is affecting your life, it matters—and therapy can help.
+No fear is silly or trivial.
+If it is affecting your life, it matters.

 References